To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 The application for graduation can be found in a student's OneUF. https://registrar.ufl.edu/services/degreeapp

 Please note, due to printing deadlines, we gather names for the commencement program the week after the degree application deadline.
-This time frame is also when we look at the honors status of our candidates (cum laude, etc.).
-If a candidate does not apply for graduation on time, we cannot guarantee their name will be included in the commencement program.
+This is also when we collect the honors status of our candidates (cum laude, etc.).
+If a candidate does not apply for graduation on time, or if their honors status changes during the second part of the semester, we cannot guarantee them to be accurately reflected in the commencement program.

 - University Wide Commencement Instructions